gscontras/probLang/chapters/07-generics.md

 ~~~~

 reft:tessler2016manuscript propose that the core meaning of a generic statement is in fact a threshold as in `generic` above, but underspecified (listener has uncertainty about `theta`).
-Then we can use the RSA core to resolve a more precise meaning in context.
+Then we can use a Bayesian model to resolve a more precise meaning in context.

-### A pragmatic model of generic language
+### Bayesian generic language interpretation

 The model takes the generic $$[\![\text{K has F}]\!]$$ to mean the prevalence of property F within kind K is above some threshold: $$P(F \mid K) > \theta$$ (cf., Cohen 1999).
 But for the generic, no fixed value of the $$\theta$$ would suffice.
 Instead, we leave the threshold underspecified in the semantics ($$\theta \sim \text{Uniform}(0, 1)$$) and infer it in context.

-In RSA, we could write this as the following:
+We could write this as the following:

 ~~~~
-var pragmaticListener = function(utterance) {
+var listener = function(utterance) {
   Infer({model: function(){
     var prevalence = sample(prevalencePrior)
     var theta = uniform(0, 1)
-    var S1 = speaker1(prevalence, theta)
-    observe(S1, utterance)
+    condition( prevalence > theta)
     return prevalence
   }})
 }